Personal From the President

 The Lamb of God and You

 Without it, there simply is no plan of God for humanity.
 This festival opens the door for eternal salvation, for reconciliation with God to all.
-It makes possible a wonderful life of everlasting joy, of unfathomable things to come “which God has prepared for those who love Him” (1 Corinthians 2:9 1 Corinthians 2:9But as it is written, Eye has not seen, nor ear heard, neither have entered into the heart of man, the things which God has prepared for them that love him.
+It makes possible a wonderful life of everlasting joy, of unfathomable things to come “which God has prepared for those who love Him” (1 Corinthians 2:9).

 I write here of the deeply humbling Passover and its astonishing meaning for you and me.

 John the Baptist powerfully perceived this when he first saw Jesus striding toward him.
 Nearly 2,000 years ago, John cried out: “Behold, the Lamb of God, who takes away the sin of the world!”
-(John 1:29 John 1:29The next day John sees Jesus coming to him, and said, Behold the Lamb of God, which takes away the sin of the world.
+(John 1:29).

 What does the Lamb of God mean to you?